 Manual or Electric toothbrush: Which one should you get?

 Both manual and electric toothbrushes can do their work nicely with braces on teeth.
-However, an electric toothbrush is more effective to remove plaque and food debris with braces and easier to use as well.
+However, an electric toothbrush is more effective to remove plaque and food debris with braces and is easier to use as well.

 Some studies also show that an electric toothbrush can do a better job for braces wearers and improve oral health than a regular toothbrush.
 So, most orthodontists recommend using it while wearing braces.